fragaLY/blog/spring-boot-web_vs_spring-boot-web-native/SPRING-BOOT-WEB_VS_SPRING-BOOT-WEB-NATIVE.md

 > Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".
 We take an opinionated view of the Spring platform and third-party libraries so you can get started with minimum fuss.
 Most Spring Boot applications need minimal Spring configuration.
 If you’re looking for information about a specific version, or instructions about how to upgrade from an earlier release, check out the project release notes section on our wiki.
-Features:
-- Create stand-alone Spring applications
-- Embed Tomcat, Jetty or Undertow directly (no need to deploy WAR files)
+Features: Create stand-alone Spring applications; Embed Tomcat, Jetty or Undertow directly (no need to deploy WAR files);
-- Provide opinionated 'starter' dependencies to simplify your build configuration
-- Automatically configure Spring and 3rd party libraries whenever possible
+Provide opinionated 'starter' dependencies to simplify your build configuration; Automatically configure Spring and 3rd party libraries whenever possible;
-- Provide production-ready features such as metrics, health checks, and externalized configuration
-- Absolutely no code generation and no requirement for XML configuration
+Provide production-ready features such as metrics, health checks, and externalized configuration; Absolutely no code generation and no requirement for XML configuration.

 Now, let's check what is Spring Native:
 > Spring Native provides support for compiling Spring applications to native executables using the GraalVM native-image compiler.